bitranox/wrapt_timeout_decorator/ISSUE_TEMPLATE.md

 * **Please tell us about your environment:**

-- Version of wrapt-timeout-decorator :
+- Release Number of the Repository used :
 - Python Version :
 - OS, OS Version :